humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 To open a support request, first you'll have to [login to the Altis Dashboard](dashboard.altis-dxp.com/).

-From there, you'll find the link to the support page at the top right.
+From there, you'll find the link to the support page in the top right corner.
 See below.

 ![Altis Dashboard support link](./assets/altis-support-button.png)

-From this screen you'll be able to view your open issues, all previous issues, and you can also query open and previcious issues if you're looking for something specific.
+From this screen you'll be able to view your open issues, all previous issues, and you can also query open and previous issues if you're looking for something specific.

 To open a new support ticket, simply click the blue 'Create New Ticket' button.